|

 pretty lucky to go tour the world and make records.
 Why should the world

-If I'd cured cancer and never got any kudos, then I might have a reason to
+strum?
+If I'd cured cancer and never got any kudos, then I might have a

-gripe.
-We're still making music and having fun with people we love, so
+reason to gripe.
+We're still making music and having fun with people we

-what's to complain about?
-Another thing I'll say is that I know a lot of
+love, so what's to complain about?
+Another thing I'll say is that I know

-bands that signed with major labels and had a producer completely
+a lot of bands that signed with major labels and had a producer

-disfigure them.
-Like you'd hear the record and never know it was the same
+completely disfigure them.
+Like you'd hear the record and never know it

-band!
-At least with Beserkley we got to pretty much record what we were
+was the same band!
+At least with Beserkley we got to pretty much record

-doing at the clubs, you know?
-We could have had a much worse fate!
+what we were doing at the clubs, you know?
+We could have had a much

 I did not slit my wrists and I did not become a junkie or an alcoholic.

-naive (read stupid) is that you don’t realize how fucked up things are and
+and naive (read stupid) is that you don’t realize how fucked up things

-think you can just move on to the next success.
-So I didn’t really get how
+are and think you can just move on to the next success.
+So I didn’t

-bad the damage was until later.
-All that said we were incredibly lucky to
+really get how bad the damage was until later.
+All that said we were

-did the third album take so long to come out (The Basement Tapes) – over
+third album take so long to come out (The Basement Tapes) – over ten

 Well, after we left Beserkley we went in and recorded what would later be